U.S. mayors at the White House hear praise from Biden on rebuilding post-pandemic - NewsBreak

 “We’re the United States of America,” Biden said.
 “When we work together, there’s nothing beyond our capacity.
 Nothing, nothing, nothing.”

-The post U.S. mayors at the White House hear praise from Biden on rebuilding post-pandemic appeared first on Arkansas Advocate .
+The post U.S. mayors at the White House hear praise from Biden on rebuilding post-pandemic appeared first on Louisiana Illuminator .

 Comments / 0